forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 ## Prerequisites
 Before you set up the Apex Debugger, make sure that you have these essentials.

-* At least one available Apex Debugger session in your Dev Hub org
+* At least one available Apex Debugger session in your Dev Hub org (not needed for ISV customer debugging)
     * One Apex Debugger session is included with Performance Edition and Unlimited Edition orgs.
     * To purchase Apex Debugger sessions for Enterprise Edition orgs, or to purchase more sessions for orgs that already have allocated sessions, contact Salesforce.
+    * If your production org has access to the Apex Debugger, you can check how many sessions are available on the Apex Debugger page in Setup.
+* For ISV customer debugging: a License Management Org (LMO) that has login access to a subscriber’s sandbox org
 * [Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) v41.1.0 or later
 * [Visual Studio Code](https://code.visualstudio.com/download) v1.17 or later
-* The latest versions of the [salesforcedx-vscode-core](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-core) and [salesforcedx-vscode-apex](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-apex) extensions (we suggest that you install all extensions in the [salesforcedx-vscode](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) extension pack)
+* The latest versions of the [salesforcedx-vscode-core](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-core) and [salesforcedx-vscode-apex](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-apex) extensions (We suggest that you install all extensions in the [salesforcedx-vscode](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) extension pack.)

 ---
 **NOTE:** Having an active Visual Studio Live Share session stops the Apex Debugger from working.
 Before you use the Apex Debugger, set the `liveshare.excludedDebugTypes` setting to `["apex-replay", "apex"]`.
 For instructions, see [User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) in the Visual Studio Code docs.